 Much of what we know about BPD — from its early beginnings to diagnosis, treatment and personal recovery — is based on careful research conducted around the world.
 The outlook for people who live with BPD is improving year by year, as our understanding of this complex mental illness increases.
 Spectrum treatments are ‘evidence-based’, which means that the work we do is guided by the best available evidence of what works for people diagnosed with BPD.

 As Victoria’s Personality Disorder Service, Spectrum plays three important roles for advancing the knowledge and care of individuals with BPD, along with supporting the friends and family who care for them.
-These are:

 - Peer-reviewed research and key publications that assist the broader community (nationally and internationally).

 Our role is to raise awareness, improve diagnosis, education, and treatment of people with BPD, and support the services that provide ongoing care.